On the \'etale site of a marked scheme

 When considering the \'{e}tale site of a scheme it is often of interest to consider a variant which forces a given set of points to split in at least one member of a covering.
 Examples are the \'{e}tale site of a marked curve used in \cite{Sch}, where a finite set of closed points is considered and the Nisnevich site \cite{Nis}, where all points are required to split.
 In this note we develop this approach in greater generality.
+Furthermore, we close a small gap in the literature by showing that any Nisnevich covering of a quasi-compact scheme has a finite subcovering.